rlbandeira/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD07_DEMO.md

 57. In **Solution Explorer**, right-click the **ServiceBusMessageReceiver** project, and then click **Set as StartUp Project**.
 58. To run the receiver console application, press Ctrl+F5.
 59. Check that the **Receiver** console window prints the text **Hello**, and then **Goodbye**.
-60. Close the console window.
+60. Close all open windows.

 # Lesson 3: Microsoft Azure Service Bus Topics